Our Present: Healing

 –Kirsten Corley.
 Born 1993.

-Don’t know which: me, them, both the same.
+Don’t know which direction: me, them, them me.

 our lungs